lijunhw/euler_fun/problem_6/README.md

 Hence the difference between the sum of the squares of the first ten natural numbers and the square of the sum is 3025 − 385 = 2640.

 Find the difference between the sum of the squares of the first one hundred natural numbers and the square of the sum.

+# Answer

+A straightforward solution is by adding up the cross terms.

+The "overview" pdf doc gives the mathematical formulas of sum of squares and square of sum, thus avoiding hogging the CPU if N is large.